-Unfortunately, when you start throwing in words like distributed ledgers and open-source, it’s easy for people to get confused.
+Unfortunately, when you start throwing out phrases like ‘distributed ledgers’ and ‘open-source’, it’s easy for people to get confused.

-To solve that problem we created a promotional video for Colu which tells a simple story.
-It’s a narrative piece of how one woman engages with her local community using the Colu App.
-The video mixes user-generated content with traditional documentary style filmmaking to lend authenticity.
+To solve that problem, we created a promotional video for Colu that tells a simple story.
+It’s a narrative piece about one woman who engages with her local community using the Colu App.
+The video mixes user-generated content with traditional documentary-style filmmaking to lend authenticity.
 You can read more about the Colu video here.

 Right off the bat, every shot conveys the visual metaphor of the chaos of business management: suppliers unable to follow through, herding cats, ducks in a row, ect, You have an idea of what’s being communicated, even if you can’t hear it.

 This energetic piece was for Nike’s Football Academy for young, unsigned English soccer players looking to gain admittance to Professional Football clubs.